The 1937 Plymouth PT50 is a rare pickup truck that almost deserves a look back during this week’s retro review.

 Standard on every Plymouth PT50 was a spare tire mounted on the front right (passenger side) fender.
 Buyers could opt for that to be switched to the driver’s side fender for a bit more cash.
 Due to that, examples with the spare on the driver’s side are incredibly rare.
 Rarer still are the PT50s with the station wagon body and wood paneling.
 That’s right, this classic pickup was available as a woodie.

-In fact, just as the PT50 was limited to 1937, the Woodie version was also limited to 1937.
-In total, 602 rolled off of the production line.
+In total, 602 woodie versions of the Plymouth PT50 rolled off of the production line.
 Each one had its main PT50 chassis completed before it had a full wooden body and interior installed by U.S. Body and Forging.
-Due to the low production numbers and the inherent degradation of uncared-for woodies, these are rare and very desirable
+Due to the low production numbers and the inherent degradation of uncared-for woodies, these are rare and very desirable.

 With the rise in popularity of pickup trucks, classic trucks like the Chevy Apache or Ford F-100 are seeing a boom in value as well.
 What makes the Plymouth PT50 special is that it’s an unconventional choice.
 In fact, it’s that uniqueness that’s made it more significant today than when it was new.
 It’s just as practical a choice in terms of maintenance and long-term value as the Dodge MC but it’s rarer.